goabout/kustomize-sopssecretgenerator/README.md

     metadata:
       name: my-secret-6d2fchb89d

 Like SecretGenerator, SopsSecretGenerator supports the [generatorOptions](https://kubernetes-sigs.github.io/kustomize/api-reference/kustomization/generatoroptions/) fields.
 Data key-values ("envs") can be read from dotenv, YAML and JSON files.
-If the data is a file and the Secret data key needs to be different from the filename, you can use `key=file`.
+If the data is a file and the Secret data key needs to be different from the filename, you can specify the key by adding `desiredKey=file` instead of just the filename.

 An example showing all options: